hugodias/x-slider/README.txt

 == Changelog ==

+= 1.3.0 =
+* Added query feature to match Wordpress Wp Query style.
+Now you can query your sliders the way you already know: using the wp query style.
+* Added a FAQ section on the docs

 = 1.2.0 =
 * New Featured: Slider Shortcode.
 Usage: [x-slider]
 * Settings page: Added a getting started section